 For most courses a decision will be made on the basis of your application form alone.
 However, for some courses the selection process may include an interview to demonstrate your strengths in addition to any formal entry requirements.

 More information can be found here: westminster.ac.uk/courses/undergraduate/how-to-apply

 Aims of the course

-The BSc Honours Biomedical Sciences (Sandwich) has been designed to
+The BSc Biomedical Sciences course has been designed to